Quarterly Performance Review: The Definitive Guide

 Feb 24, 2022

 A quarterly performance review is a great compromise.
 It’s a happy medium between annual reviews, and no reviews.
-They allow evaluation to become a more normal part of an employee’s routine.
+Regular reviews allow evaluation to become a more normal part of an employee’s routine.
 This means they feel less intimidating than an annual review.
-At the same time, they deliver even more valuable feedback.
+At the same time, they deliver valuable feedback.

 Are you considering switching to quarterly performance reviews?
-Let’s explore how to get maximum results from them—and what to avoid.
+Let’s explore how to get maximum results from this type of review schedule in today’s workplaces.

-4. Help People Prepare for A Quarterly Performance Review
+4. How to Prepare Your Employees for a Quarterly Performance Review

 5. Real-World Quarterly Performance Review Examples